yuriescl/fawaris-fastapi/README.md

 - [fastapi](https://github.com/tiangolo/fastapi)
 - [databases](https://github.com/encode/databases)

+TODO:
-TODO: add instructions on how to use/deploy
+- add instructions on how to use/deploy
+- change db to Tortoise

 How to setup development environment:
 ```